omec-project/webconsole/README.md

 Webconsole can optionally serve static files, which constitute the frontend part of the application.

-This functionality is not mandatory.
-The frontend files must be provided and placed in `webconsole/ui/frontend_files` before compilation, as they are not included in the webconsole codebase.
+To build webui with a frontend, place the static files under `webconsole/ui/frontend_files` before compilation.

 To compile the webconsole including the UI option:
 ```